sinewtech/waterbase-server/docs/README.md

 ### Firewall

-If you happen to have connecting but everything is running well, take a look at your server firewall, it could be blocking the ports we ask for
+If you happen to have connecting but everything is running well, take a look at your server firewall, it could be blocking the ports we ask for which are

+- 1217 for api
+- 8080 for dashboard (COMING SOON)
+- 27017 for mongodb